mklemmingen/DigiDoubt/README.md

 ## Please be aware that Ai-Generation, Misinformation and Scams are always evolving.
 Use this tool in combination with a good pinch of doubt.
 ## Studies have indicated that articles by non-english natives are disproportionetly flagged as AI.

-Basically, the tool judges a website by mutiple weighted criteria and if the summed up criteria points are high enough, the website gets put on the blocklist.
+Basically, the tool judges a website by mutiple weighted criteria and if the summed up criteria points are high enough, the website gets put on the positive_urls-list.

 ### To-Do